Electronic forms should be easy to create and route, with no programming needed.

-Electronic forms (sometimes called "eforms") have replaced paper in many businesses, leading to higher productivity and efficiency.
+Electronic forms (sometimes called "eforms" or "e-forms") have replaced paper in many businesses, leading to higher productivity and efficiency.
 However, unless those electronic forms also include intelligent routing and processing, they're only a small step forward.

 The Evolution of Electronic Forms